GLOBAL MARKETS-Stocks, euro gain amid divergent Fed, ECB rate hike outlooks

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Herbert Lash, additional reporting by Elizabeth Howcroft in London, Editing by Christina Fincher, Chizu Nomiyama and Sharon Singleton)
+(Reporting by Herbert Lash, additional reporting by Elizabeth Howcroft in London, Editing by Christina Fincher, Chizu Nomiyama, Sharon Singleton and Nick Zieminski)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))